 Check out our video below.
 Keep reading after if you wish to revisit the script.

-How to Improve Accuracy and Efficiency In Sight Reading
+How To Improve Accuracy And Efficiency When Sight Reading

 Once your students have mastered a basic approach to sight reading (using our FAST approach described here) it’s time to strive for a higher level of sight reading ability.